Qiaolin-Yu/paper-reading/README.md

 # Paper Reading

-A list to record the papers I have read.
+A list of papers I have read.

 ## Table of Contents